 Natural oils from your skin tends to build up on your nose pads which can be transferred to your lenses via your lens cloth.
 It's a good idea to clean your nose bridges last.

-As often as you have a bath, you should give your glasses a proper clean using your bathroom sink.
+Once a week, you should give your glasses a proper clean in your bathroom sink.

-Using lukewarm water, add a few drops of regular washing up liquid and dunk your frame straight in there.
-Make sure the water isn't too hot as it can damage any lens coatings and even warp your glasses if they're made from acetate.
+Using lukewarm water, add a few drops of regular washing-up-liquid and dunk your frame straight in there.

 You heard it here.